 - How will you measure the results once the plan is in place?

 - How will you know you’ve achieved your objectives?

 Take the time to do some research and educate yourself and your team as to what exactly an objective is and how it should be written, as unclear objectives are a common problem in grant proposals.
 There’s plenty of information on the Internet, including this concise description.

 9. Plan for Future Reporting

-Along with the quantitative measurements you’ll likely be asked to include in your follow-up reports, you’ll also want to incorporate stories from community members who used your services.
+Along with the quantitative measurements you’ll likely be asked to include in your follow-up reports, you’ll also want to incorporate stories from students, parents, and community members who used your services.
 Decide on a way to capture those stories beforehand so you are ready to do so when reporting time comes.